augustsaintfreytag/stalker-text-patcher/README.md

 - Trim extraneous whitespace before or after item descriptions

 > [!WARNING]
-> This mod is designed for *English* first and formatting for Ukrainian or Russian localization has not been tested.
+> This mod is designed for *English* first and formatting for Ukrainian or Russian localisation has not been tested.
 >
-> Whole text substitutions use XML files that run through the same engine-level translation functions as other text in the game; as such, localization in all of the game's supported languages is generally supported if an XML text file for the language is provided.
-The engine may fall back to a default locale or output unlocalized strings when missing a localized variant.
+> Whole text substitutions use XML files that run through the same engine-level translation functions as other text in the game; as such, localisation in all of the game's supported languages is generally supported if an XML text file for the language is provided.
+The engine may fall back to a default locale or output unlocalised strings when missing a localised variant.
 See `configs/text/<locale>` for string files.

 ## Approach